How much does a business analyst earn?

 Experienced business analysts can earn between £39,000 and over £50,000.

 Interestingly, business analysts are most often employed permanently in organisations.
-However, once they have gained enough experience, they can also work freelance or contract.
+However, once they have gained enough experience, they can also work freelance or on contract.
 An experienced business analyst can even earn around £350 per day.